Local structures on stratified spaces: Stratified spaces

 \begin{remark} Let $X = (X\xra{S} P)$ be a stratified topological space.
 The stratified topological space $\Ran_{\leq i}(X)$ is stratified by the poset $\ZZ_{\geq 0}^P$ consisting of maps of sets $P\xra{c} \ZZ_{\geq 0}$ for which $\sum_{p\in P} c_p \leq i$, with $c\leq c'$ meaning the subset $\{p\mid c_p>c'_p\}$ contains no maxima of $P$. \end{remark}

 Notice that a $\Ran_{\leq i}(X)$ is functorial among conically smooth inclusions in the argument $X$ and relations in the argument $i$.
 Notice also that, for $i\leq j$, the map

-is a constructible embedding among stratified topological spaces.
+is a consecutive inclusion among stratified topological spaces.
 Also notice that, for $I$ a finite set, the map

 is a quotient map, and that it factors through the coinvariants $X^{cI}\to (X^{cI})_{\Sigma_I}$. \begin{prop} Let $i$ be a finite cardinality.
-Let $X$ be a smoothly stratified space.
-Then the Ran space $\Ran_{\leq i}(X)$ canonically inherits the structure of a smoothly stratified space.
+Let $X$ be a conically smooth stratified space.
+Then the Ran space $\Ran_{\leq i}(X)$ canonically inherits the structure of a conically smooth stratified space.
 Moreover, for each conically smooth embedding $f\colon Y\hookrightarrow X$, and each inequality $j\leq i$, the map

 is a conically smooth embedding.
 Furthermore, if $X=U$ is a basic, then so is $\Ran_{\leq i}(U)$. \end{prop}

 \begin{proof} We explain the following pushout diagram among stratified topological spaces

 \begin{itemize} \item The bottom right colimit is indexed by the category $\Fin^{{\sf surj},\leq i}$ whose objects are finite sets of cardinality at most $i$, and whose morphisms are surjective maps among them.
 Recognize this colimit as $\Ran_{\leq i}(X)$. \item The bottom left colimit is indexed by the category $\Fin^{{\sf surj},<i}$ whose objects are finite sets of cardinality strictly less than $i$, and whose morphisms are surjective maps among them.
 Recognize this colimit as $\Ran_{<i}(X)$. \item The top right colimit is indexed by the category $\Fin^{{\sf surj}, =i}$ whose objects finite sets of cardinality $i$, and whose morphisms are isomorphisms among them.
 Recognize this colimit as $(X^{sI})_{\Sigma_I}$ for some choice of finite set $I$ of cardinality $i$. \item The top left colimit is indexed by the category $\Fin^{{\sf surj},<i=}$ whose objects are surjective maps $I\to J$ from a set of cardinality $i$ to one of strictly less cardinality, and whose morphisms are maps of such maps which are isomorphisms on the coordinate $I$ and surjections on the coordinate $J$. \end{itemize} The arrows in the diagram are evident.
 To see that the diagram is pushout amounts to a comparison of indexing categories.